jiashenyue/data-viz-non-coders-boot-camp/first-github-repo.md

   - Heading 1
   ##
-      code/`# Use Excel to replicate visualization from The Economist`
+      # Use Excel to replicate visualization from The Economist

   - Heading 2
+  ##

-  `## Bar plot example`
+      ## Bar plot example

   - Paragraph content
+  ##

-  `We can follow the instruction in this link to create a bar plot with the style of The Economist.`
+      We can follow the instruction in this link to create a bar plot with the style of The Economist.

   - Add link to some text
+  ##

-  `We can follow the instruction in [this link](https://github.com/jiashenyue/data-viz-non-coders-boot-camp/blob/main/replicate-the-economist-viz-excel.md) to create a bar plot with the style of The Economist.`
+      We can follow the instruction in [this link](https://github.com/jiashenyue/data-viz-non-coders-boot-camp/blob/main/replicate-the-economist-viz-excel.md) to create a bar plot with the style of The Economist.

 ### Save edits